Sylkpac/Github/README.md

 **Auditing is Enhanced:** Every change has a clear history, making it easier to track who modified what and why.
 **Team Collaboration is Streamlined:** Pull requests promote transparent communication and feedback loops, critical for a security-focused team working on sensitive configurations or code.

-## Scenario:
+## Scenario
 Suppose you’re continuing work on your cloud-bootcamp GitHub repository.
 You’ll make changes in a new branch, push those changes to GitHub, and create a pull request to merge your updates.

-## Prerequisites:
+## Prerequisites
 Basic familiarity with the command line
-An existing Git repository on your local machine (e.g., cloud-bootcamp)
+An existing Git repository on your local machine (e.g., cloud-bootcamp). *Follow along with the previouos labs above.

-## Steps:
+## Steps
-1. Make Changes to a Tracked Directory
+### 1. Make Changes to a Tracked Directory
 Navigate to the Project Directory:

 _**cd ~/Documents/cloud-bootcamp**_